A bag-of-paths framework for network data analysis: Introduction

-Network and link analysis is a highly studied field and subject of much recent work in various areas of science: applied mathematics, computer science, social science, physics, chemistry, pattern recognition, applied statistics, data mining \& machine learning, to name a few \cite{Newman-2010,Estrada-2012,Lewis09,Wasserman-1994,Kolaczyk-2009,chung06,Thelwall04}.
-Within this context, one key issue is the proper quantification of the similarity between the nodes of a graph, capturing their structural relationship by taking both direct and indirect connections into account.
+Network and link analysis is a highly studied field, subject of much recent work in various areas of science: applied mathematics, computer science, social science, physics, chemistry, pattern recognition, applied statistics, data mining \& machine learning, to name a few \cite{Barabasi-2015,chung06,Estrada-2012,Kolaczyk-2009,Lewis09,Newman-2010,Thelwall04,Wasserman-1994}.
+Within this context, one key issue is the proper quantification of the structural relatedness between nodes of a network by taking both direct and indirect connections into account.
+This problem is faced in all disciplines involving networks in various types of problems such as link prediction, community detection, node classification, and network visualization to name a few popular ones.

-This is exactly the main subject of this work, which is directly inspired by the models developed in \cite{Akamatsu-1996,Saerens-2008}, in the context of stochastic path planning, and already exploited in \cite{Mantrach-2009,Yen-08K}, in order to define a family of dissimilarity measures between nodes.
-Indeed, this paper tackles this problem by first defining a \textbf{bag-of-paths} (BoP) framework capturing the global structure of the graph by using, as a building block, paths on the graph.
-Within this probabilistic framework, various quantities of interest can be derived in a principled way, such as (1) families of distances between nodes reflecting the structural proximity of the nodes, (2) betweenness measures quantifying to which extent a node is in between two sets of nodes \cite{Lebichot-2012}, (3) extensions -- based on paths instead of direct links -- of the modularity criterion for community detection, (4) edit distances quantifying the distance between strings (by computing the distance on a directed acyclic graph as in \cite{Garcia-Diez-2011}) and (5) robustness measures capturing the criticality of the nodes or the network.
+The main contribution of this paper is in presenting in detail the \textbf{bag-of-paths} (BoP) framework and defining relatedness as well as distance measures between nodes from this framework.
+The BoP builds on and extends previous work dedicated to the exploratory analysis of network data \cite{Kivimaki-2012,Kivimaki-2014,Mantrach-2009,Yen-08K}.
+The introduced distances are constructed to capture the global structure of the graph by using paths on the graph as a building block.
+In addition to relatedness/distance measures, various other quantities of interest can be derived within the probabilistic BoP framework in a principled way, such as betweenness measures quantifying to which extent a node is in between two sets of nodes \cite{Lebichot-2014}, extensions of the modularity criterion for, e.g., community detection \cite{Devooght-2014}, measures capturing the criticality of the nodes or robustness of the network, graph cuts based on BoP probabilities, and so on.

-The first proposition will be investigated in the present paper; the other applications are left for subsequent papers and work.